Updated: April 12th, 2026

 Choose better household products

-Many of the women I talk with tell me they’ve never even thought about what’s in their cleaning products, laundry detergent, or personal care products.
+Too many women tell me they’ve never even thought about what’s in their cleaning products, laundry detergent, or personal care products.
 This is a mistake!
-Far too many have chemicals that can really wreak havoc on health.
+Many commercial products are loaded with chemicals that can really wreak havoc on health.
 This is where a lot of those toxins that end up in our bodies come from!

 When choosing skin care products and cosmetics, be sure to read the labels.
-If you need guidance in selecting the best products for your needs, the Environmental Working Group has a great guide on their website.
+If you need guidance in selecting the best products for your needs, the EWG has a great guide on their website.

 The best way to combat the impact of trauma and toxicity is to lead the healthiest life possible.
 That includes breaking bad habits, such as smoking cigarettes, drinking too much alcohol, and eating poorly.

 It also means building healthy habits, such as routines that promote quality sleep, and getting plenty of physical activity.
-Spending time outdoors is a healthy lifestyle choice that naturally boosts Vitamin D (when you expose yourself to sunlight without sunscreen for twenty minutes per day).
+Spending time outdoors is a healthy lifestyle choice that naturally boosts Vitamin D if you expose yourself to sunlight without sunscreen for twenty minutes per day.

 Stress reduction is also critically important to supporting your adrenal glands, so finding ways to relax and rejuvenate are especially important.
 Yoga, meditation, practicing gratitude, and setting aside time just for yourself every day go a long way in reducing stress.